tomhazledine/picobel/README.md

     customAudioPlayer();

-When your page loads, SFAP will replace any default `<audio>` elements with a block of custom-markup, complete with classes that you can use to target your custom CSS.
+When your page loads, Picobel will replace any default `<audio>` elements with a block of custom-markup, complete with classes that you can use to apply your custom CSS.

 ### This: